 Other beaches in the area (East Mirabello Bay)

-Ammoudara is a small but beautiful sandy beach.
+The beach of Ammoudara is a small but beautiful and sandy.
 It faces the east, which makes it really protected from the winds and it virtually lacks from waves.
 Being the water always calm and clean, it’s another beach preferred by families with children.

 The small and quiet village of Istron, about 12 km from Agios Nikolaos, is home to Voulisma, one of Lasithi’s best beaches, ranking among the best on Crete.
 It’s also possible to reach Voulisma easily if you’re staying in the South (for example, Ierapetra is only 23 km away).
 Voulisma is one of the three different beaches in Istron.
 And it has become popular for its bright turquoise waters and stunning green landscape all around.